 ABS standard.
-Side and head protection air bags available, standard from 2007.
-ESC available from 2004, standard from 2010.
+Side and head protection air bags standard from 2007.
+ESC standard from 2010.
 Forward collision warning and automatic emergency braking available from 2010, standard from 2017.

 The Prius's 52 mpg overall is a phenomenal achievement.
 It's a significant improvement over the previous generation's 44 mpg overall.